Aspectise/Limited-Sniper/README.md

         "13335138883": 1
     },

+    "Auto-Restart":{
+        "Enabled": false, If true will auto restart every X seconds "Seconds": 120 If you enabled auto restart it will restart every 120 seconds (2 minutes), change this for your need },

+    "Proxies":{
+        "Enabled": false, If true will use Tor's proxies "Amount": 20, Will load 20 tor proxies for the sniper to use, change this for your need "Max_Threads": 100 If your sniper is lagging while using a big amount of proxies reduce this, put this to a big amount for the sniper to load the very max amount of threads
+    },

     "Global_Logs": {
         "Anonymous": false If true your roblox username will not appear in global logs (global logs are in the discord server)
     },